OpenGammaProject/Open-Gamma-Detector/README.md

 To program the Pico and/or play around with the firmware, head to the [software directory](/software/).
 There you will also find documentation on the serial interface (!), display support, and much more.

+## Troubleshooting and FAQ

+Please have a look at [REFERENCE.md](REFERENCE.md) for some general guidance.

+If this doesn't help you, feel free to reach out and create an issue or open a discussions thread.

 ## Example Spectra

 Here is a small collection of example spectra I could make quickly without putting much effort into the detector settings (threshold, SiPM voltage, software tweaks).
 I'm using the [Tiny MicroFC Breakout](https://github.com/OpenGammaProject/Tiny-MicroFC-Carrier-Board) and just a single SiPM (which isn't the optimal setup actually).
 In addition, neither the electronics nor the scintillator and sample were shielded from EMI or background radiation whatsoever.
 So as you can see the detector is actually pretty robust in that regard.